1. Webhooks

 ↓

-domain-b.com assignment failed
+domain-a.com mailboxes available, domain-b.com assignment failed

 Getting Started#